 The readability problems in our sample script are as follows:

 In English, each new sentence starts with a capital letter.
 However, the writer started each line with a capital letter.
-This misleading visual cue will lead the voice talent to interpret each new line as a new sentence.
+This misleading visual cue will lead the voice actor to interpret each new line as a new sentence.

 By running a spelling and grammar check in your word processor, you can avoid most of these problems.
 When in doubt, consult a dictionary, such as Merriam-Webster.